Uberspace/lab/source/guide_commento.rst

 .. include:: includes/web-backend.rst

-Now you should be able to access Commento at your defined domain on port ``80`` in your browser.
+Now you should be able to access Commento at your defined domain in your browser.

 Additional Notes
 ----------------